Knoxville Delivery Truck Accidents

 Delivery truck accidents can be more complex than typical auto accidents due to the increased number of parties involved.
 There can be multiple defendants, including the driver, employer, and a subsidiary of the employer.
 Thus, unique legal issues may present themselves which require a detailed and thorough investigation by an experienced attorney.

 Under Tennessee law, a truck accident victim will need to prove negligence in order to recover compensation for medical bills, lost wages (past or future), pain and suffering, and other losses.
 Proving negligence usually means demonstrating the defendant did not act reasonably under the circumstances or violated a safety law or statute, thereby causing the collision.
 If a delivery driver was acting in the course and scope of his employment when the wreck occurred, the company may be vicariously liable for the driver’s negligence.
 In an attempt to avoid responsibility, the company may argue the driver was just an independent contractor, which could get them off the hook.
-A lawyer who regularly handles truck wreck cases in Knoxville understands that the employer’s classification is not always determinative.
+A lawyer who regularly handles truck accident cases in Knoxville understands that the employer’s classification is not always determinative.
 Instead, a court can conduct its own analysis based on several factors to make the ultimate conclusion.

 In your case, facts could emerge suggesting the company itself was negligent as well.
 For example, per regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA), interstate trucking companies must conduct sufficient background checks before hiring a driver.
 If it turns out that a driver had a history of DUI offenses or reckless driving charges, but the company went ahead and hired him anyway, they could be liable for negligent hiring if that driver crashes into another car or person while intoxicated.